 Mindfulness and Meditation

-People practice mindfulness meditations to stay well-versed on how to stay in the moment so that they can implement it in their daily lives.
-These meditations show us that we can keep an observer of our thoughts and be non-judgmental.
+People practice mindfulness meditations to stay in the moment.
+It is something simple that everyone can implement in his or her daily life.
+These meditations show us that we can be an observer of our thoughts and be non-judgmental.
 Being in a mindful state is about lacking judgment in yourself.

 Absence of Judgment